brionmario/jquery-mobile-starter/README.md

 * `clone` the repository
 * `cd jquery-mobile-seed` to change the directory
+* `bower install` to install the bower dependencies
 * `npm install` to install the dependencies with npm

 ## Running the app